pedrohenriquelacombe/spring-thymeleaf-crud-example/README.md

 # Spring Thymeleaf Template
-This project is an implementation of a basic CRUD using MVC principles and Thymeleaf pages.
+This project is an implementation of a **basic CRUD using MVC principles and Thymeleaf pages**.

 ## About
 The main goal of this project is to serve as a **basis to start the development of a new application**.